corefan/xenko-docs/manual/game-studio/use-prefabs.md

 > [!Note]
 > At runtime, changes made to prefabs (*myBulletPrefab* in the above example) don't affect existing prefab instances (*bullet* in the above example).
 Subsequent calls to ``Instantiate(Prefab)`` include the new changes.
 > For example, imagine you have a tree prefab that contains a script to change the tree color from green to red at certain point at runtime.
 The script won't affect existing instances of the prefab; it can only change the color of **future** instances.
 This means prefabs instantiated after the code runs will have the new color, but existing prefabs won't.

-> [!Note]
-> If your prefab contains a script, you need to add the prefab instances to the scene for the script to work.
-Just instantiating the prefab isn't enough.

 ## See also